FIRST IMPRESSIONS BY A VISITING TOURIST

 PLAYA BLANCA RESORT

-The images which accompany this feature were taken by the author in Playa Blanca in the extreme south of the island, but similar photographs could have been taken in any one of the other resorts on the island.
+The images which accompany this feature were taken by the author in Playa Blanca in the extreme south of the island, but similar photographs could have been taken in any one of the other resorts on Lanzarote.

 Tourist resorts of this kind are similar the world over, and for those who haven't yet experienced them, it is not difficult to explain what to expect.
-Acres of modern hotels, villas and apartments, with the hotels usually being equipped with swimming pools, bars and restaurants, and often with spas, gyms, and evening entertainments for adults and childrens' entertainments during the daytime.
-Other facilities and services may include currency changing, laundry, shops, car hire and excursion booking.
+Acres of modern hotels, villas and apartments, with the hotels usually being equipped with swimming pools, bars and restaurants, and often with spas, gyms, and evening entertainments for adults and daytime entertainments for children.
+Other facilities and services may include shops, currency exchange, laundry, car hire and excursion booking.

 The resort beyond the hotel will feature many of the same facilities.
 Almost every other trading enterprise will be related to tourism - souvenir shops, night clubs, marinas, and of course more bars and restaurants and all necessary travel services.
 The atmosphere for the tourist is very much one of casual relaxation.
-And because of the nature of the resort, language barriers are rarely a problem - these places exist for tourists, and for no other reason.
+And because of the nature of the resort, language barriers are rarely a problem - these places exist for tourists, and for no other reason, so amny locals will speak English.

 The newest resort of significance is Playa Blanca, located in the extreme south of the island.
 This was the destination chosen by the author of this article.
 I selected Playa Blanca because of its close proximity to a volcanic national park, and also to a series of excellent beaches, and because of the possibility of easy ferry excursions to Fuerteventura, another of the Canary Islands which lies just 12.5 kilometres (8 miles) to the south.
 And Playa Blanca also has a wonderful mountain backdrop as can be seen in the photo below.
 The nightlife isn't as lively as in Puerto del Carmen, but there is nonetheless plenty to do.